hussainweb/drupalqa-action/README.md

 ### `registry`

 The registry to use to download the image.
-Only 'ghcr' and 'dockerhub' are supported.
+Only `ghcr` and `dockerhub` are supported.
 You probably don't need to change this option.
 It's only there to compare the performance and switch to DockerHub in case there is a problem with ghcr.io (which is unlikely).
 Default: `ghcr`.